mitchellmcm27/tectonic-geomorphology-resources/README.md

 **[Geochronology and Thermochronology](https://onlinelibrary.wiley.com/doi/book/10.1002/9781118455876)**, Peter W. Reiners Richard W. Carlson Paul R. Renne Kari M. Cooper Darryl E. Granger Noah M. McLean Blair Schoene

 **CRONUS** see above

+## Open-source geodynamic modelling software

+**[ASPECT](https://github.com/geodynamics/aspect)** Capable of simulating a wide range of geodynamic problems from mantle convection to lithospheric deformation in 2D or 3D.
+Uses a finite element mesh with the option of adapting the mesh resolution based on viscosity contrasts, etc. Highly scalable to 1000+ cores if needed.
+Free-surface stabilization algorithms are implemented.
+See the [manual](http://www.math.clemson.edu/~heister/manual.pdf).

+**[Underworld 2 and UWGeodynamics](https://github.com/underworldcode/UWGeodynamics)** Uses a particle-in-cell finite element approach for tracking material properties.
+Models are run through a Python interface.
+Free surface stabilization algorithms not yet implemented.

 ## Other